owaaquino/todolist-react/README.md

 # Notes

-Some prerequisites:
+Prerequisites:

-- Nodejs installed on your unit
+- Nodejs must be installed in your unit.
-- NPM installed on your unit
+- NPM must be installed in your unit
-- create-react-app installed ( check out [https://github.com/facebook/create-react-app](https://github.com/facebook/create-react-app) for how to install the framework)
+- Install create-react-app in your node modules ( check out [https://github.com/facebook/create-react-app](https://github.com/facebook/create-react-app) for how to install the framework)
-- Understanding Javascript (ES6)
+- Have basic understanding of Javascript (ES6)
-- Basic knowledge about React.js framework
+- Have basic knowledge about React.js framework

-## DISCLAIMER: THIS IS NOT A REACT.JS BEGGINNERS GUIDE/TUTORIAL
+### DISCLAIMER: THIS IS NOT A REACT.JS BEGGINNERS GUIDE/TUTORIAL

-## 1. Creating the ADD Funciton
+## 1. Create ADD Function

-Lets start by creating a form with input box and and a add button
+Let us start by creating a TodoForm.js component for our form with input box and add button.
 ```javascript
     import React from "react";